Click here to see wines that are similar

 Our checkout is 100% secured with the industry's best 256bit encryption.
 You can checkout using major credit card or Paypal.

 Our multilingual support staff is here to help you through every step of the way.
 Our helpdesk business hours are Monday to Friday 8am to 5pm.

 Decanting time: two hours.

-The pale garnet colour of the 2008 Barolo is synonymous with the Nebbiolo grape.
+The pale garnet colour of this Barolo is synonymous with the Nebbiolo grape.
 However, it can change to a beautiful brick orange over time and is very pleasing to the eye.
 On the nose there is a complexity that is exciting and intriguing.
 Plum, raspberry, ripe cherries, vanilla and spice with a little menthol thrown in for good measure.
 The palate reveals the fruit that the nose promised with ripe almost stewed cherry, raspberry, blueberry and plum.
 The layers of flavour continue with coffee, chocolate, cinnamon and vanilla all combining to produce a truly fabulously complex and interesting wine.
 The acidity is fresh and the tannins are well integrated giving it depth and body.
 The finish is long and satisfying, ending with a flourish and just a little spice.

 A truly great wine that is perfect with steak, game, venison, paté and strong cheese.

 At Aurelio Settimo only the very best wines are produced and carry the DOC and DOCG status for red wines.
 Vinification follows traditional methods with long fermentations on the skins (15-20 days) which draws maximum colour and tannin into the wine.
 This is then matured in large oak casks that typically hold between 2,500 and 3,500 litres for two years prior to bottling.